patrickdavid/trains_assessment/README.md

 Set UP

-To set up this program, clone the repository from Github and open the program in your terminal by running $ruby teacher_tracker_ui.rb.
+To set up this program, clone the repository from Github and open the program in your terminal by running $ruby trains_UI.rb

 What It Does